-The Mustang Convertible comes with a choice of two engines: a 2.3-litre four-cylinder unit with 288bhp, or the supersized V8, which produces a whopping 444bhp.
+The Mustang Convertible comes with a choice of two engines: a 2.3-litre four-cylinder unit with 288 HP, or the supersized V8, which produces a whopping 444 HP.
 The former offers better mpg while the latter does 0-62mph in just five seconds.

-With its slick and mechanical six-speed manual gearbox, the car itself is pretty practical with supportive, well-positioned front seats and ample legroom.
-The Mustang Convertible even comes with two rear seats and a decent 337 litre boot.
+Where most drop tops suffer is practicality, not so in the ‘stang.
+Up front you’ll find supportive, well-positioned seats with ample legroom.
+It even comes with two rear seats and a decent 337 litre boot.

-These include keyless entry and start, selectable drive mode switch, LED headlights, 19-inch alloy wheels, adaptive cruise control, dual zone climate control, rear parking camera and limited slip differential.
+Standard kit is high and includes keyless entry and start, a selectable drive mode switch, LED headlights, 19-inch alloy wheels, adaptive cruise control, dual zone climate control, rear parking camera and limited slip differential.

-Running costs might set you back a pretty penny, but that’s all part of the fun.
+Running costs might set you back a pretty penny, but that’s all part of the muscle car experience.
 The official figures for the V8 barely break 25 MPG, while the 2.3-litre Eco engine averages around 31MPG.
 It’s also £5,000 cheaper.

 - Best convertible in its price range for size and performance